Xavier Philippe (criminal)

-Xavier Philippe (born on 8 November 1956) Xavier Philippe, born on 8 November 1956 in Orléans, is a French serial killer and criminal.
+Xavier Philippe (born 8 November 1956 in Orléans) is a French serial killer and criminal.

-Philippe is suspected of killing three of his associates, attempting to kill another, and deliberately killing a pensioner between 1988 and 2005.
-These suspicions have earned him the nickname 'serial killer of associates.'.
+Philippe was suspected of killing three of his associates, attempting to kill another, and deliberately killing a pensioner between 1988 and 2005.
+These suspicions earned him the nickname 'serial killer of associates'.

 In July 2008, Philippe was sentenced to 30 years in prison for murdering his associate, a pastry chef in the Marais district of Paris, in 2005.
 This sentence was upheld on appeal in June 2010.

 After the case against him for the 1988 murder was dismissed and he was acquitted of the 1998 attempted murder, Philippe was released from prison in February 2025.